annacrombie/altprintf/readme.md

 altprintf is a powerful printf-like template language.

-## Why use it?
+## Features

-+ If you need to format/align strings with wide characters
-+ If you want build a tui that is customisable with format strings
-+ If you want fancy output for your cli
++ Some cool format specifiers, like conditionals.
++ Advanced alignment
++ You can use it in your favorite programming language

 ## Why not use it?

-+ You need debugging output from your program
++ You just need to print some strings
-  - Good old printf is your friend
-+ Altprintf can't do what you need
-  - Submit a patch!
 + You need extremely fast formatting
   - altprintf is not as fast as plain old printf, but I want to get it as close as possible.
-I doubt it will ever beat printf because its code is split into a library that can be shared among many implementations, and it does things like determining display width of utf8 characters.
+I doubt it will ever beat printf though, because of its more modular design

 ## Building

-altprintf uses meson.
+You need `meson` and `ninja`.
+If you want man pages, you also need `scdoc`.

 ```sh
 $ meson build/
 $ ninja -C build/